Tronald/CoordinateSharp/CONTRIBUTING.md

 ## Contributing to CoordinateSharp
 Any contribution to this library is greatly appreciated!
 Developers are encouraged to create issues, ask questions and fork this library.
-If you wish to contribute to the codebase, please follow the below guidlines.
+If you wish to contribute to the codebase, please follow the below guidelines.

 ### Organization